Cavorter/cavort/content/posts/2006-04-04-when-is-a-terrorist-threat-not-a-terrorist-threat.md

   - links
   - politics
 ---
-When the terrorist is a <a href="http://www.startribune.com/462/story/347852.html">44 year old white American</a>.
+When the terrorist is a [44 year old white American](http://www.startribune.com/462/story/347852.html).